$580,541Average Value$297Average Price per Sq Ft17Homes For Sale

 With plenty of forested areas in another otherwise urban-centric environment, nature is steps away even in the middle of the greater city area.
 Outside of neighborhood woods, Chastain Park provides miles of walking trails and several fields for little league and recreational sports, including tennis, soccer and football.
 “It’s one of the best places in Buckhead,” said long-time resident Aditya Bhatia, who frequents the Cadence Bank Amphitheatre as one of his favorite spots.
 "It's the kind of area that appeals to everyone.”
 Buckhead Theater is an also welcoming venue that sits across the street from Charlie Loudermilk Park, known as a local green oasis in the heart of the city.
 Both theaters show concerts of touring artists, comedy shows, and stage productions.

-You can train with your horse or learn to ride at Chastain Park.
+North of Buckhead Forest, people train with or ride horses at Chastain Park.

 The path around Chastain Park is popular for walking, jogging, or hanging out.